 The currently agreed admissions policy makes no distinction as to children with special educational needs.
 Within the admissions policy, the aim of the school is to meet the needs of the child, for any parent/carer who wishes to register at the school.
-In the case of children with a Statement of Special Educational Needs or EHCP, the Inclusion Co-ordinator will work closely with the LA named officer in coming to a decision about the most appropriate provision for the child.
+In the case of children with anEHCP, the Inclusion Co-ordinator will work closely with the LA named officer in coming to a decision about the most appropriate provision for the child.